 Socio-economic impact and recovery

-UNDP economists have been assessing the development impact of Ebola in a series of impact studies on budgets,development spending, livelihoods and the provision of essential services, The studies were used to inform national recovery plans in Guinea, Liberia and Sierra Leone.
-To support recovery in all three countries, UNDP will focus on rebuilding economies, supporting the health sector, promote peace and stability and prevent future crises.
+UNDP economists assessed the development impact of Ebola in a series of impact studies on budgets,development spending, livelihoods and the provision of essential services.
+These studies were used to inform national recovery plans in Guinea, Liberia and Sierra Leone.
+To support recovery in all three countries, UNDP focused on rebuilding economies, supporting the health sector and promoting peace and stability to prevent future crises.